CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

 **Server**

-- A single Microsoft Windows Server 2016 or 2019
+- A single Ubuntu 20.04 server
-	- 64 bit
 	- 8GB RAM
-	- At least 10 GB free disk space allocated to the main OS drive (usually the c:\ drive)
+	- Minimum 10 GB disk space allocated to the main OS location
 	- 2 vCPUs, 4 cores each
 - Server does NOT currently host CIS-CAT Pro Dashboard v2.x

 The application does not heavily utilize processor and memory.
-Assessment result import process will increase the memory and processing usage.
-CIS-CAT recommends conducting assessment result imports via the API during low peak business hours to avoid disrupting other business activities.

-Load balanced configurations are not supported.

-CIS utilizes a Microsoft Windows Server 2019 testing environment in AWS t2.large instance (designed for burst processing).

-The following environment characteristics are required.

-**Server**
-- A single Ubuntu 20.04 server
-	- 8GB RAM
-	- 10 GB disk space allocated to the main OS location
-	- 2 vCPUs, 4 cores each
-- Server does NOT currently host CIS-CAT Pro Dashboard v2.x

-The application is lightweight on processor and memory use.
 Assessment result import process will increase the memory and processing usage.
 CIS-CAT recommends conducting assessment result imports via the API during low peak business hours to avoid disrupting other business activities.

 Load balanced configurations are not supported.